RavenSystem/mgos32toHAA/README.md

 ## :warning: **There is no way back to Shelly firmware if the new ZIP file has been uploaded!**
 Shelly bootloader will be replaced with a standard ESP-IDF bootloader, avoiding to back to original firmware.
 To back to Shelly firmware or to recover it if something goes wrong, a wired connection to a PC using a FTDI adapter is needed.

 :warning: **This is a third-party experimental project, without any relation with Shelly or Alterco.
-Consider it in a BETA stage.
 If you decide to try it, [all is under your responsability](https://github.com/RavenSystem/mgos32toHAA/blob/main/LICENSE). :warning:**

 ## Requisites
 - Download corresponding ZIP file from [Releases](https://github.com/RavenSystem/mgos32toHAA/releases).
-- Shelly doesn't need to be updated to latest firmware version.
+- Shelly doesn't need to be updated to latest firmware version, but it can be updated to latest version.
-- Shelly doesn't need to be connected to your WiFi network.
+- Shelly doesn't need to be connected to your WiFi network, but it can be connected to your WiFi network.

 ## Instructions
 1. Connect to Shelly device and open its web interface.